mindspore-lab/mindone/examples/stable_diffusion_v2/benchmark.md

 >
 >FPS: images per second during training. average training time (s/step) = batch_size / FPS
 >
 >jie_level: Used to control the compilation optimization level.
+N/A means that the current MindSpore version does not support setting jit_level.

 Note that the jit_level only can be used for MindSpore 2.3.